 Now that you know how to create a freebie for your email list, you need to worry about delivering that freebie.
 Don’t worry!
 That’s a breeze.
-We’ll get to that in another post.
+Find out how HERE.

 For more, I love this post on Creating Your Perfect Freebie!